Roahhh/main/docs/UserGuide.md

 Examples:

+Assume that mark has been aliased with m.
 * `unalias m`<br>
-  `m` can no longer be used to mark tasks.<br>
+  `m` can no longer be used to mark tasks; now you can only use the original command `mark` to mark a task as completed.<br>

+Similarly, you can also use the following command:
-  `unalias mark`<br>
+* `unalias mark`<br>
-  The assigned alias for `mark` will be removed; Now you can only use the original command `mark` to mark a task as completed.
+  The assigned alias for `mark` will be removed.

 #### Specifying the data storage location : `store`

 Are you considering moving Agendum’s data files to another file directory? <br>
-You might want to save your Agendum task list to Dropbox instead, so you can easily access from another device. <br>
+You might want to save your Agendum task list to a Cloud Storage service instead, so you can easily access from another device. <br>
 Agendum offers you the flexibility in choosing where the task list data will be stored. <br>
 The task list data will be saved to the specific directory, and future data will be saved in that location.